 A number of natural features and items of surface infrastructure have been identified in the vicinity of the proposed longwall and these are described in Chapter 2 of this report.
-The natural features and items of surface infrastructure that are located over the proposed longwalls include critically endangered ecological communities (CEECs), threatened species, cliffs and overhangs, archaeological sites, power lines, several tracks, farm dams, rural building structures and residential structures.
+The natural features and items of surface infrastructure that are located over the proposed longwalls include critically endangered ecological communities (CEECs), threatened species, cliffs and overhangs, archaeological sites, power lines, several tracks, and farm dams.